FriendlyCaptcha/friendly-docs/blog/2025-03-31-a-more-accessible-captcha-widget/index.md

 tags: [captcha, accessibility, announcement]
 ---

 A couple of weeks ago, while browsing open support tickets, I noticed a customer report that the Friendly Captcha widget was not WCAG-compliant.
-In other words, something about the widget fell outside the set of recommendations provided by the Web Content Accessibility Guidelines.
+In other words, something about the widget fell outside the set of recommendations provided by the Web Content Accessibility Guidelines (WCAG).
+Removing barriers to accessing the web is a primary value of Friendly Captcha, so we try hard to make our products as accessible as possible.

-Removing barriers to accessing the web is a primary value of Friendly Captcha, so it wouldn't do to have a product that was not as accessible as possible.
 As luck would have it, right around the time of this customer report, we launched an in-house [website accessibility checker](https://accessibilitycheck.friendlycaptcha.com/).
-It allows anyone to input a website URL and receive a report with an accessibility score and list of remediations to achieve compliancy with common accessibility standards.
+It allows anyone to input a website URL and receive a report with an accessibility score and a list of remediations to achieve compliancy with **WCAG 2** and **EN 301 549**, two important accessibility standards.

 ![Screenshot of the Friendly Captcha accessibility checker](./a11y-checker.png)